rulego/rulego/README.md

 config := rulego.NewConfig()
 //Debug node callback, the node configuration must be configured with debugMode:true to trigger the call
-//Both node input and output information will call this callback function config.OnDebug = func (flowType string, nodeId string, msg types.RuleMsg, relationType string, err error) {
+//Both node input and output information will call this callback function config.OnDebug = func (chainId,flowType string, nodeId string, msg types.RuleMsg, relationType string, err error) {
 }
 //Global rule chain end callback
 //If you just want to call for a single message, use the ruleEngine.OnMsgWithOptions method